 Paid WordPress plugins are not listed in the WordPress plugin directory.
 These plugins cannot be installed using the first method.

 That’s why WordPress has the Upload method to install such plugins.
-We will show you how to install WordPress plugin using the upload option in the admin area.
+We will show you how to install WordPress plugins using the upload option in the admin area.

 First, you need to download the plugin from the source (which will be a zip file).
 Next, you need to go to WordPress admin area and visit Plugins » Add New page.